RomainDesson/RomainDesson/README.md

 ### Hi there 👋

-I'm Romain, a freelance front end developer from France.
+I'm Romain, a front end developer from France.

 I'm specialized in JavaScript, TypeScript and React.